Scalable {\delta}-Level Coherent State Synchronization of Multi-Agent Systems in the Presence of Bounded Disturbances: Introduction

 Synchronization and consensus problems of MAS have become a hot topic in recent years due to a wide range of applications in cooperative control of MAS including robot networks, autonomous vehicles, distributed sensor networks, and energy power systems.
 The objective of synchronization of MAS is to secure an asymptotic agreement on a common state or output trajectory by local interaction among agents, see \cite{bai-arcak-wen,mesbahi-egerstedt,ren-book,wu-book, liu-nojavanzedah-saberi-2022-book,saberi-stoorvogel-zhang-sannuti} and references therein.

 State synchronization inherently requires homogeneous networks.
 When each agent has access to a linear combination of its own state relative to that of the neighboring agents, it is called full-state coupling.
 If the combination only includes a subset of the states relative to the corresponding states of the neighboring agents, it is called partial-state coupling.
 In the case of state synchronization based on diffusive full-state coupling, the agent dynamics progress from single- and double-integrator dynamics (e.g.\ \cite{saber-murray2,ren,ren-beard}) to more general dynamics (e.g.\ \cite{scardovi-sepulchre,tuna1,wieland-kim-allgower}).
 State synchronization based on diffusive partial-state coupling has been considered, including static design \cite{liu-stoorvogel-saberi-nojavanzadeh-ijrnc19,liu-zhang-saberi-stoorvogel-auto}, dynamic design \cite{kim-shim-back-seo,seo-back-kim-shim-iet,seo-shim-back,su-huang-tac,tuna3}, and designs based on localized information exchange with neighbors \cite{chowdhury-khalil,scardovi-sepulchre}.
-Recently, we have introduced a new generation of \emph{scale-free} protocols for synchronization and almost synchronization of homogeneous and heterogeneous MAS where the agents are subject to external disturbances, input saturation, communication delays{,} and input delays; see for example \cite{liu-nojavanzadeh-saberi-saberi-stoorvogel-scl, liu-donya-dmitri-saberi-stoorvogel-ccdc2020,liu-saberi-stoorvogel-nojavanzadeh-cdc19, donya-liu-saberi-stoorvogel-ACC2020}.
+Recently, we have introduced a new generation of \emph{scale-free} protocols (\emph{i.e.,} a protocol designed without using any knowledge about the communication graph and the size of the network) for synchronization and almost synchronization of homogeneous and heterogeneous MAS where the agents are subject to external disturbances, input saturation, communication delays{,} and input delays; see for example \cite{liu-nojavanzadeh-saberi-saberi-stoorvogel-scl, liu-donya-dmitri-saberi-stoorvogel-ccdc2020,liu-saberi-stoorvogel-nojavanzadeh-cdc19, donya-liu-saberi-stoorvogel-ACC2020}.

-Synchronization and almost synchronization in the presence of external disturbances are studied in the literature, where three classes of disturbances have been considered namely \begin{enumerate} \item Disturbances and measurement noise with known frequencies \item Deterministic disturbances with finite power \item Stochastic disturbances with bounded variance \end{enumerate}
+Synchronization and almost synchronization in the presence of external disturbances are studied in the literature, where three classes of disturbances have been considered, namely \begin{enumerate} \item Disturbances and measurement noise with known frequencies \item Deterministic disturbances with finite power \item Stochastic disturbances with bounded variance \end{enumerate}